-Woori Bank said April 26 it is running a "visiting exchange-rate seminar" program for export-import small and midsize companies outside the Seoul area.
+Woori Bank said April 26 it is running a “visiting exchange-rate seminar” program for regional small and midsize exporters and importers.

-The program is designed to strengthen FX risk-management capabilities at regional firms that have limited access to specialized foreign-exchange and derivatives services.
+The program is designed to strengthen companies’ practical ability to manage currency risk in areas where access to specialized foreign-exchange and derivatives services is limited.
 The bank visits worksites first and provides tailored consulting without requiring companies to apply separately.

-Sessions cover Middle East-related risks and global commodity-market trends, major currency movements and outlooks, and hedging strategies such as forward exchange contracts and currency options, offering company-specific response plans.
+Topics include Middle East risks and global commodity market trends, major currency movements and outlooks, and hedging strategies such as forward contracts and currency options, with company-specific response plans.

-Woori Bank plans to expand the seminars to key industrial hubs including Ulsan and Gwangyang, aiming to help regional companies maintain stable operations amid global uncertainty.
+Woori Bank plans to expand the seminars to major industrial hubs including Ulsan and Gwangyang, aiming to help regional companies maintain stable operations amid global uncertainty.

 * This article has been translated by AI.